Sweets & Dessert

 1. Thank you so much, Gianne!
 I appreciate it so much and I’m very glad to hear you thoroughly enjoyed the muffins!

-I’m always on the lookout for easy and delicious muffin recipes, and this one definitely fits.
-I love that the muffins are made with just a few simple ingredients, and they come out perfectly moist and tender every time.
-These will be made again…and again!
+6. I love that the muffins are made with just a few simple ingredients, and they came out perfectly moist and tender.
+These will be made again…and again!5 stars

 1. Thank you so much Alison!
 It’s definitely one to make on repeat.
 Happy baking!